Girl Sent Away

 This compelling novel takes us inside the lives of a girl and her father who fall prey to a horrific reality: a system of institutions that claims to treat trauma, but actually creates more of it.
 A must-read, especially for anyone whose life is touched by troubled teens. –Maia Szalavitz, author of Help at Any Cost: How the Troubled Teen Industry Cons Parents and Hurts Kids

 Girl Sent Away is an emotional page turner that explores the ways in which grief can tear families apart and love can triumph. –Ann Hood, author of The Knitting Circle

 Girl Sent Away is available now.
 The nonfiction companion guide for parents and teachers, Let’s Talk About It: Adolescent Mental Health is also available.
 To invite Lynne to speak at your book club, school, or social services agency, about the novel and/or the companion guide, email events [at] lynnegriffin [.com].

 The guide is designed for use with students in Grades 9-12, and the curriculum material and discussion questions are intended to complement literacy, media literacy, health, and social-emotional learning activities.

-To learn about teen, parent and professional programs, email events [at] lynnegriffin dot com.
+To learn more about Lynne’s programs, email events [at] lynnegriffin dot com.